Beavers build dams to prevent floods – that’s what they do!

 - Use peat-free compost.
 Peat makes up natural bogs, which keeps land uneven to soak up water, and preserves wildlife habitats.
 Keep cocoa, pine and tire mulch away from pets (could poison, puncture or choke – also keep fresh compost away from pets, as it contains mould.

 - Get involved with The Conservation Volunteers to plant more trees on public land.
-The removal of millions of trees contributes to floods, as they soak up rain (only an online petition stopped the government selling off remaining public forests to industry).
+Removing trees contributes to floods, as they soak up rain (only a petition stopped the government selling off public forests to industry).
 See toxic trees and plants to avoid near pets (many trees including yew and oak are toxic to horses).

 Better town planning can go a long way to prevent floods (using permeable paving and green roofs).
 The city of Portland, Oregon (with similar rainfall levels to us) has a Depaving group that rips up asphalt in unused car parks to replace with green spaces to soak up heavy rain.
 Even the main supermarket chain has swales (above image) that soak up heavy rain and filter contaminants.